intervortex/vortex/site/content/posts/blurbs/2023-07-06-blurb-state-of-the-vortex-mid-year-2023.md

 **\[4.]** Dødheimsgard - Black Medium Current

 DHG are a bit of a rare breed.
-They really take their time between releases and thus, every one of their albums is different from the last.
-So a new DHG release is like a major event.
+They take their time between releases and thus, every one of their albums is different from the last.
+A new DHG release is like a major event.
 Hit or miss, their model is one we should praise.
 It's so often obvious how bands that release albums every two or three years have no creative juice after a couple of attempts.
 DHG had eight years to stew and iterate on Black Medium Current and it shows.
 An album brimming with creativity, truly different and worth experiencing.

 {{< embed "https://bandcamp.com/EmbeddedPlayer/album=2647571093/size=large/bgcol=333333/linkcol=e99708/tracklist=false/artwork=small/transparent=true/" >}}